anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 |              :             :          |      :      |     :      |
 +---------------------------------------+-------------+------------+
 ~~~~
-{: #fig-statefull2 title='Example of the message flow of a DTLS session via a stateful Join Proxy.' align="left"}
+{: #fig-statefull2 title='Example of the message flow of a DTLS session via a stateful Join Proxy' align="center"}

 The Join Proxy MUST allocate a unique `IP_Jr:p_Jr` for every unique Pledge that it serves.
 This is typically done
 by selecting a unique available port `P_Jr` for each Pledge.